kushaldas/ircbot/docs/usage.rst

      - rtnpro
      - mbuf

-Masters are nicks which has power over the bot.
-They can do various actions as explained below.
+Masters are nicks who have power over the bot.
+They can execute various actions, as explained below.

 Add a master
 ============